miservers/miservers.github.io/docs/security/SSL.md

   echo | openssl s_client -connect rhel1:443  2>/dev/null | openssl x509
   ~~~

-- To add a certificate in the simple PEM or DER file formats to the
+- Adding trusted Root Certificates(CA) to the server
   - list of CAs trusted on the system:

   - Copy it to the **/etc/pki/ca-trust/source/anchors/**